Medically reviewed on January 15, 2018

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 You may have very low blood pressure while taking this medicine.
 Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.
-Prolonged illness can lead to a serious electrolyte imbalance, making it dangerous for you to use hydrochlorothiazide and propranolol.
+Prolonged illness can lead to a serious electrolyte imbalance, making it dangerous for you to use Inderide.

 Your blood pressure will need to be checked often.
 Your blood and urine may both be tested if you have been vomiting or are dehydrated.

 If you are diabetic, check your blood sugar carefully.
 Taking propranolol may make it harder for you to tell when you have low blood sugar.
-Your insulin or diabetes medication needs may change while you are taking hydrochlorothiazide and propranolol.
+Your insulin or diabetes medication needs may change while you are taking Inderide.
 Do not change your medication dose or schedule without your doctor's advice.

 If you need surgery or medical tests, tell the doctor ahead of time that you are taking medication that contains hydrochlorothiazide.
 You may need to stop using the medicine for a short time.